Post job

 • Post your job on free job posting websites.

-Recruiting application support specialists involves bringing your A-game to the interview process.
-The first interview should introduce the company and the role to the candidate as much as they introduce their background experience and reasons for applying for the job.
+Recruiting application support specialists requires you to bring your A-game to the interview process.
+The first interview should introduce the company and the role to the candidate as much as they present their background experience and reasons for applying for the job.
 During later interviews, you can go into more detail about the technical details of the job and ask behavioral questions to gauge how they'd fit into your current company culture.

-In some cases, it's not enough just to interview application support specialist candidates, so you can ask them to do a test project.
+Sometimes, it's not enough to interview application support specialist candidates, so you can ask them to do a test project.
 If you are not a technical person and don't know what a test project should be, you can use these websites:

 • TestDome